 - you are not intentionally homeless;

 - you do not have a local connection with Eden and we have decided to refer you to another local authority.

 You may also ask for a review if you feel you have been offered unsuitable accommodation in the following circumstances:

-- temporary accommodation provided for you after your homeless application has been accepted by the council (this is called Section 193 accommodation)
+- temporary accommodation provided for you after your homeless application has been accepted by us (this is called Section 193 accommodation);

 What if I have new information or my circumstances have changed since the decision was made?